amayorga7904/starstruc-project-2/README.md

 * The reason why the time is important when entering it during the creation of your new account is because this app will become a match-making dating site that involves match compatability based on your natal/birth chart.

-* Profile pictures are a must
+* Profile pictures are a must.

 * Currently, you can match with anyone.
-Code will be added to limit the messages between users based on compatability
+Code will be added to limit the messages between users based on compatability.

-* merge the user and account models
+* Merge the user and account models.

-* Add unique horoscopes for user based on natal/birth chart
+* Add unique horoscopes for user based on natal/birth chart.